 Bootleg alcohol was carelessly made.
 It often contained lead toxins.
 In addition, some bootleggers added creosote and even embalming fluid.

 Prohibition denied the state tax revenues from alcohol.
 This, at the very time it was causing big increases in criminal justice costs.

 Widespread crime and other problems caused by Prohibition mushroomed.
 Hypocrisy was rampant.

 Prohibition was overturned nationally in 1933.
 Nevertheless, states were able to their own prohibition.
 Tennessee decided to keep its own.

 Yet more and more residents decided that it was a dismal failure.
 It didn’t stop drinking.
-On the other hand, it created enormous problems.
+On the other hand, it created great problems.
 They decided that the presumed cure was much worse than the disease.
 So they called for repeal.
 Therefore, the state repealed its own prohibition in 1937.

 - Beard, M. The W.C.T.U. in the Volunteer State.